abhishek-kumar-code/Redfish_Public/Specification.md

 ##### OEM schema file naming

-To avoid namespace collisions with current or future standard Redfish Schema files, third parties defining Redfish Schemas should prepend an organization name to the Namespace as the file name.
+To avoid namespace collisions with current or future standard Redfish schema files, third parties defining Redfish schemas should prepend an organization name to the Namespace as the file name.
 For example, "ContosoDisk_v1.xml" or "ContosoDisk.v1.0.4.json".

 #### Programmatic access to schema, registry, or profile files

 Programs may access the Schema Repository using the durable URLs listed at the redfish.dmtf.org repository, as these folders will contain every released version of each file.
 Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.

 ### Type identifiers